 General Campus Community

-- Use the large, gold “Submit an Event” button on the calendar homepage
+- Use the gold “Submit an Event” button at the bottom of the calendar homepage.

-Please note that calendar admins have access to additional fields that do not exist on the public event submission webpage.
+Please note that calendar admins have access to additional fields that do not exist on the public event submission webpage and skip the approval queue.

 Our new Events Calendar has been a huge success so far, with over 43,000 views in the past month, representing an 85% increase in calendar use compared to last year.
 We have learned a few things along the way and want to explain a few changes that we have made, along with some best practices, and new features.